trento-project/web/api-reference.md

   - [Trento.Infrastructure.Commanded.EventHandlers.SapSystemDatabaseHealthEventHandler](Trento.Infrastructure.Commanded.EventHandlers.SapSystemDatabaseHealthEventHandler.md): This event handler is responsible to forward update database health commands to the SAP systems related to a database that has a new health state.
+  - [Trento.Infrastructure.Commanded.EventHandlers.SapSystemDatabaseStaleAtEventHandler](Trento.Infrastructure.Commanded.EventHandlers.SapSystemDatabaseStaleAtEventHandler.md): This event handler is responsible to forward update database stale_at commands to the SAP systems related to a database that has a new stale_at state.
   - [Trento.Infrastructure.Commanded.EventHandlers.SaptuneStatusUpdateEventHandler](Trento.Infrastructure.Commanded.EventHandlers.SaptuneStatusUpdateEventHandler.md): Event handler to update saptune status when application or HANA database instances are registered/deregistered.
 A host saptune health depends on SAP instances running on the host, so any update on that needs to be applied in the saptune state health.